sql-machine-learning/elasticdl/docs/designs/ps_design.md

         pass
 ```

-The name is the embedding layer name.
-It uses a dictionary `vectors` to store embedding vectors, the key is the item id, the value is the embedding vector.
+The name of an embedding table is actually the embedding layer name.
+The embedding table uses a dictionary `vectors` to store embedding vectors, the key is the item id, the value is the embedding vector.

 Since embedding vectors are lazily initialized in PS, it also has `dim` and `initializer` fields.
 Inside the `get` interface of `EmbeddingTable `, if the id is not in the `vectors` dictionary, the corresponding value will be initialized.